alan2207/bulletproof-react/docs/components-and-styling.md

 }
 ```

+### Consistency

+Keep your style consistent.
+It is preferrable to keep component files pascal-cased.
+If you define your components with arrow functions, do it everywhere.

 ### Limit number of props a component is accepting as input

-If your component accepts more than 4-5 props, it is a good idea to accept a single prop instead which is an object containing all of the config properties.
+If your component accepts more than 4-5 props, it is a good idea to accept a single prop instead which is an object containing all of the config properties or even better, split it into multiple components.

 ### Component libraries